Gibbonm/Final_Project/README.md

 Using MySQL create a database called web_apps and import the tables and data using the web_apps.sql file.

+In order for the MySql database to work correctly ensure that the 'username' is set to 'root' the 'host' is set to localhost an that the 'password' is empty.

 Using the Browser navagate to the following address http://localhost/Module Website/module_website.html